ansys/pyprimemesh/doc/source/getting_started/index.rst

 Dependencies
 ------------

-You must have a licensed copy of the latest version of Ansys 2023 R1 locally.
+You must have Ansys 2023 R1 or newer versions installed for Ansys Prime Server (optionally, CAD readers can be configured).
+Ansys Prime Server requires a Preppost or CFD Preppost license to run.

 Launch PyPrimeMesh
 ------------------